 Don't I need to show credentials or specs to build trust?

-Yes, but trust follows relevance.
+Yes—but trust follows relevance, not the other way around.
 Credentials and specs reassure people who already see themselves needing what you offer.
-If a visitor doesn’t recognize their problem in your messaging, they won’t care how qualified you are or how advanced your product is.
-Show the problem first, then prove you can solve it.
+If a visitor doesn’t recognize their problem in your messaging first, they won’t care how qualified you are or how advanced your product is.
+Show the problem, then prove you can solve it.
+That order works.
+The reverse doesn’t.

 What if my service or product is technical and people need to understand what's included?